alshedivat/al-folio/_pages/about.md

 social: true
 ---

-I'm a 2nd year PhD student in economics at Boston University.
-My research focuses on economic history, political economy and the application of machine learning and text analysis in economic research.
+I'm a second year PhD student in economics at Boston University.
+My research focuses on economic history, political economy, development and growth.
+I'm interested in applying machine learning and text analysis methods to economic research.

 I'm also a lab manager at <a href="https://www.industrialpolicygroup.com">The Industrial Policy Group</a>, an empirical research lab, founded by <a href="https://www.rjuhasz.com">Dr. Réka Juhász</a> and <a href="https://www.nathanlane.info">Dr. Nathan Lane</a>, that aims to deliver core empirical research surrounding industrial policy, and make industrial policy a serious object of economic study.